penhoorn/pb-hd-tools/README.md

 ### Assumption

-__IMPORTANT!!!__ The scripts assume that reads are order by ZMW id.
+__IMPORTANT!!!__ The heteroduplex count scripts assume that reads are order by ZMW id.
 This means that two single stranded HiFi reads coming from a heteroduplex molecule in a single ZMW will be *neighbors*  (i.e., two consecutive records in either BAM or FASTQ.GZ input file).

 This is true for output files of PacBio computational tools, including: